 Eventually, Harrison began to teach her how to fly.
 Chawla knew that flying was risky.
-Once, she claimed to have seen an aileron fall off a glider in flight, a situation that the pilot would have been lucky to survive.
+Once, she claimed to have seen an aileron fall off a glider in flight, which would have created a highly hazardous situation.
 That didn’t always stop her from taking risks.
-Harrison found that he had difficulty maintaining a dispassionate attitude about teaching her and suggested that she find another trainer.
+Harrison found that he had difficulty maintaining a dispassionate attitude about teaching her and suggested that she find another flight instructor.
 It took some time due to an occasionally hectic schedule, but she did obtain her private pilot’s license.

-For the time being, they were content to maintain the illusion of separate lives as friends.
+For the time being, they were content to maintain the illusion of separate lives as friends even though visiting relatives may have suspected that something was up.
 Harrison helped Chawla with her thesis project, a study of a cross-flow fan embedded spanwise in an airplane wing.
-Her thesis advisor was impressed by her stamina while working in the unconditioned laboratory.
+Her thesis advisor was impressed by her stamina while working in a laboratory that lacked air conditioninng.
 She received her master’s degree and moved to Golden, Colorado, with Harrison.
 While there, she took classes at the University of Colorado and earned a doctorate in aerospace engineering.

 Chawla was ambitious and not afraid to do what it took to obtain a goal.
 She had role models to suit, including Abraham Lincoln, Charles Lindbergh and Lewis and Clark.
 She was smart enough to decide on the most effective and practical way to obtain a goal.
 She also enjoyed working with her hands and, when she got her driver’s license, she frequently made small repairs on a used AMC Hornet she bought.